epoc-ed/manual/Jungfrau-GUI.rst

     Enter the file prefix (ASCII characters and underscores only).

 ``index*``
     Set the file index for the HDF5 file.
+Incrementation is automatic but can be edited by checking the ``Edit`` checkbox.

 ``H5 Output Path``
-    Read-only field showing the path where datasets are saved.
+    Read-only field showing the path where datasets are saved on the server.

 **C. Snapshot Writer**